 Middle row, (l-r): LaRue McClung, Ida-Lorraine Wilderson, Diane Jones (Smith), Leanora Charles, Phyllis Ellis.

 Front row, (l-r): Joyce Jackson, Wenda Moore, Rosemary Davis.

 The Ramsey County Historical Society introduced our new exhibition, in person in the RCHS Gallery at Landmark Center on February 1, 2022.
-The exhibition will run through January 31, 2023.
+The in-person exhibition will run through February 28, 2023.

 The link below will take you to a walk-through video of the entire exhibition with exhibition consultant Mica L. Anders.
 Video by Lyon Motions.
 The video explores the special exhibition in Landmark Center's North Gallery that featured artifacts from the Minneapolis/St. Paul (MN) Chapter of The Links, Incorporated.
 This portion of the exhibition ran from February 1-28, 2022.YouTube Video Link